eklem/stopword-trainer/README.md

 Stopword has your language included, but you think the quality could be better, or the list of stopwords to be longer.

 ### Tribal language
 In any group of people you will get a sort of tribal language, be it a big corporation, a gaming community or a research journal.
-To get a stopword that works well here, you need to train it on actual words used within the group.
+To get a list of stopwords that works well here, you need to train it on actual words used within the group.

 ### Need help?
 If you're trying to make a list of stopwords but have some problems, [open an issue](https://github.com/eklem/stopword-trainer/issues/new), and we will try to help.